eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started-multi-user.md

 # Start Multi-User Che

-Elcipse Che is now available in single-user and multi-user assemblies.
+Eclipse Che is now available in single-user and multi-user assemblies.
 The multi-user assembly uses Keycloak for user authentication and is ideal for teams and collaboration.
 The single-user Che is suited to personal desktop use.

 Use the following syntax to start Che's multi-user assembly: